chaoss/augur/docs/source/getting-started/collecting-data.rst

 - ``read_api`` — required for accessing repository metadata, issues, and merge requests
 - ``read_repository`` — required for repository and commit data

-These scopes apply to both GitLab.com and self-hosted GitLab instances.
-When using a self-hosted GitLab deployment, ensure the API base URL is configured correctly.
+These scopes apply to GitLab.com and most standard GitLab deployments.

 As with GitHub tokens, GitLab tokens should be stored securely and provided to Augur through environment variables or configuration files.

 Configuring Collection
 ----------------------